gauthiier/wwwriting/Lesson2.md

 The goals of the lesson are:

 1. Acquire basic knowledge on how to operate the CLI of your own computer.
-2. Acquire just-enough basic CLI vocabulary to be used in future work.
+2. Acquire just-enough CLI vocabulary to be used in future work.

 ### How